mapaction/mapactionpy_qgis/README.md

 # Installation

-It is necessary to explictly install both the QGIS plugin and the controller (See [bug #7](https://github.com/mapaction/mapactionpy_qgis/issues/7)).
-You _must_ idenify the relevant python evironment for your QGIS installation.
+It is necessary to explicitly install both the QGIS plugin and the controller (See [bug #7](https://github.com/mapaction/mapactionpy_qgis/issues/7)).
+You _must_ identify the appropriate python environment for your QGIS installation.
 To confirm

 ```
 # This command must print out the module name `qgis.core` and return without error
 <path/to/your/qgis/python> -c 'import qgis.core; print(qgis.core.__name__)'
 ```

-To install the packages these two commands are required:
+These two commands are required to install the packages:
 ```
 python -m pip install mapactionpy_controller
 python -m pip install mapactionpy_qgis